howerj/bit-serial/readme.md

 If the command is affected by the INDIRECT flag then when the bit is set the processor loads the value stored in the location specified by the operand instead of using the operand directly.
+Also of note, if the indirect flag is on then the 'AND' instruction does not 'OR' '$F000' with the operand before the 'AND', it just uses the value loaded out of memory.

 The flags register contains the following flags: